tracyjkao/arfinalprojectteam4/README.md

 Team Members:Hui Yun Lin, Tracy Kao
 Mentor: Wenhao Gu

 An augmented reality Dance Dance Revolution (DDR) Game during the pandemic.
+NOTE: Multiple components of this code were modified from solutions suggested online.

 Steps to run code:
 1. Put Project Settings and Assets folder in the same folder of a newly created Unity project (replace existing one).